aevri/barrie-bear/barrie_bear.md

 he could be a little bit quicker.
-"No," he said, "I can't - a bear cannot go too fast because his fur is so heavy and with all the responsibility I have to bear - hahJ hah! that's supposedto be a joke - oh well, never mind - I just cannot go as fast as you all can. " While they were all thinking that he was rather stupid though very lovable, the sky became very dark.
+"No," he said, "I can't - a bear cannot go too fast because his fur is so heavy and with all the responsibility I have to bear - hah! hah! that's supposed to be a joke - oh well, never mind - I just cannot go as fast as you all can. " While they were all thinking that he was rather stupid though very lovable, the sky became very dark.
 Great black clouds were build-